Hüseyin Hilmi the Socialist: Third Congress and exiling of Hilmi

 On 8 March 1922, the party prepared a third congress.
 In this congress, Hilmi and supporters were exiled from the party.
 The party was democratic again but it did not have any effect on the outcome.
 The party was dissolved.

-Killing of Hilmi
+Death

-On 16 November 1922 Hüseyin Hilmi was killed by a police officer named Ali Haydar.
-At the first, Ali Haydar said Hilmi was trying to rape him so then he killed the Rapist Hilmi.
-But he changed his statement after and said Hilmi was killed by unknown men.
+On 16 November 1922, Hüseyin Hilmi was assassinated by a police officer named Ali Haydar.
+At the first, Ali Haydar said Hilmi was trying to rape him so then he killed him.
+But he changed his statement afterwards and said Hilmi was killed by unknown men.